 Our Code of Business Conduct & Ethics and whistleblowing policy provide a process for reporting or raising concerns about any wrongdoing to the Group Compliance Officer, in confidence and without fear of retaliation.

-To ensure a high level of understanding of the risks of modern slavery and human trafficking in our supply chains and our business, we provide training to relevant members of staff.
+To ensure a high level of understanding of the risks of modern slavery and human trafficking in our supply chains and our business, we provide group-wide training to staff.
 All Directors have received such training and are committed to the subject.
-The training criteria are continually assessed to ensure all relevant staff receive regular training.
+The training criteria are continually assessed to ensure all staff receive regular training.

-Multisol recognizes that we are exposed to the risk of slavery and human trafficking in our business operations and supply chains.
-We believe the greatest risk exists with our subcontractors and suppliers.
-We recognize different geographic locations and sectors present higher risks of slavery and human trafficking than others.
-Membership of global programs, through our parent company Brenntag UK Holding Limited, will continue to help us to manage this risk.
+Following Multisol’s recognition in 2016 that exposure to the risk of slavery and human trafficking is present in all aspects of our business operations and supply chains, we identified that the greatest risk existed with our subcontractors and suppliers.
+Given our global platform we were aware that different geographic locations and sectors presented higher risks of slavery and human trafficking than others.
+Membership of global programs, through our parent company Brenntag UK Holding Limited, has continued to help us to manage this risk.